mohammed-ayoub-javascript/filter-video/README.md

 2. Open Chrome and navigate to `chrome://extensions`
 3. Enable "Developer mode"
 4. Click "Load unpacked" and select the `src` directory

+## Usage

+1. Click the FilterVideo icon in your browser toolbar
+2. Use the toggle switch to enable/disable the extension
+3. Choose your preferred shortcut key
+   - Default: ',' (recommended as it's close to 'm' for mute)
+4. Adjust filter intensity using the slider
+5. Press the shortcut key while watching a video to toggle the filter

+### Platform-Specific Behavior

+#### Mainstream Platforms (YouTube, Netflix, Prime Video, Disney Plus)

+- Full functionality with keyboard shortcuts working everywhere
+- Filter toggles work seamlessly
+- Auto-filter option available

+#### Other Platforms (iframe detection)

+Important: Due to cross-origin security, there are some limitations:

+- Keyboard shortcut only work when focus is outside the video frame
+- To use effectively:
+  1. Zoom the page if needed (two-finger gesture) but don't toggle full screen
+  2. Click just outside the video frame to ensure the shortcut works
+  3. Consider using a shortcut key near your device's mute button for easier control.
+For example, '-' is close to the mute button on Mac.

+"Auto-Filter on Detection" in settings:

+- Videos will automatically be filtered when detected
+- Then you can toggle filter manually using the shortcut key

+## Troubleshooting

+### Shortcut Not Working

+1. Check if extension is enabled
+2. Try refreshing the page
+3. If platform uses iframe, try clicking outside the iframe, and then press the shortcut key.

+### Video Not Detected

+1. Refresh the page
+2. Disable and re-enable the extension
+3. Reload the extension from chrome://extensions

 ### Development